Follow TV Tropes

 • Action Girl: The story revolves around Diana's goal to become a boxer.
 She's trained and has several bouts, but even prior to that she got into a lot of fights.

 • Amazon Chaser: Adrian is quickly attracted to tomboy and female boxer Diana.
-He gets embarrassed when he's beaten by her though, fearing Diana won't respect him as a result (she does however).
+However, he gets embarrassed when he's beaten by her, fearing Diana won't respect him as a result.
+She makes it clear that she does, however, and the film ends with their relationship somewhat uncertain but still with a chance to grow.

 • Boyish Short Hair: Diana actually has long hair, but she achieves this affect during the first half of the movie anyway by pulling it back, making her look like she's just got corn rows, which fits with her tomboy looks.

 • Brooklyn Rage: Diana comes from Brooklyn, and is defined by her hot-tempered, aggressive nature.
 First she just gets into a lot of fights, but then actually trains as a boxer.
-Most of the other characters in the film from NYC are only somewhat less like this.
+Most of the other characters in the film are from NYC and are only somewhat less Hot-Blooded.

 • Calling the Old Man Out: Diana angrily says her father drove her mother to suicide with his abuse in the second half of the film.
-He hits her over this, but (having trained as a boxer) she quickly beats him up.
+He hits her over this, but now that she has trained as a boxer and he's quite drunk, she quickly beats him up.

 • Creator Cameo: John Sayles, who helped finance the movie (along with his partner Maggie Renzi), appears in one scene as a teacher.